(392741) 2012 SQ31: Orbit and classification

-a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.
+is a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.
 It orbits the Sun in the inner asteroid belt at a distance of 1.9–2.6 AU once every 3 years and 5 months (1,242 days; semi-major axis of 2.26 AU).
 Its orbit has an eccentricity of 0.14 and an inclination of 4° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at Haleakala-AMOS, Hawaii, in December 2005, four years prior to its official discovery observation.

 Trans-Neptunian object

 On 11 August 2004, the asteroid was already observed as by astronomers at the Cerro Tololo Inter-American Observatory in Chile, but became a lost minor planet until 2012 due to a lack of follow-up observations.
 During this time, and with only two observations taken on the same day, it was thought to be a trans-Neptunian object with a semi-major axis of 46 AU.
-Michael Brown listed it as a likely a dwarf planet on his website with an estimated diameter of 555 kilometers based on an absolute magnitude of 4.6 and an assumed albedo of 0.09.
+Michael Brown listed it as a likely dwarf planet on his website with an estimated diameter of 555 kilometers based on an absolute magnitude of 4.6 and an assumed albedo of 0.09.